It’s Called The Dance Floor Of Death.

 3. Props have become larger as the audience is sitting farther back.

 The adjustments I made are minor, but every professional has dealt with the dance floor of death.
 Ironically, that’s the least of our problems.
-Finding events with a budget, audience, and event space that can provide social distancing is the challenge in today’s entertainment market.
+Finding events with a budget, audience, and event space to provide social distancing is the challenge in today’s entertainment market.

 The challenge I see coming forward this fall with in-person events is limited space for events.
 Spacing the audience out six-feet part in their little pods or sections and having a thirty-foot span between groups makes it difficult to impossible for an in-person show as the room can not accommodate the distancing.
 The solution might be multiple shows with a shorten show duration.
 That’s if the venue has in-person events.